gumlet/wordpress-video-plugin/readme.txt

 This is the plugin you ever need for securing videos!

+== Screenshots ==

+1. WordPress settings panel
+2. Gumlet Player customisation panel
+3. How does it work?
+4. Shortcode usage

 == Installation Guide for Dynamic Watermark ==

 1. Enable the dymanic watermark and set the visual configuration in the player settings options on Video CMS.
 Visit [https://dashboard.gumlet.com/video/manage?tab=edit_player](https://dashboard.gumlet.com/video/manage?tab=edit_player)